MehdiMirakhorli/SWEN755/README.md

 # SWEN755
 Implementing Fault detection Heartbeat tactic

-To run the project, Download the files or clone the project.
+To run the project, Download the files and extract them or clone the project.
 Got to the folder "SWEN755-master\ParkingSensor"
 Run the command from command line - java Main
 The program will start running.